 In 2007, Roush Racing and Fenway Sports Group (FSG) announced the formation of Roush Fenway Racing, an unprecedented relationship that brought together two championship organizations with a distinguished track record of success in their respective businesses and sports.

 Roush also heads up ROUSH Industries, Inc., which employs more than 1,800 people and operates facilities in five states, as well as in Mexico and Great Britain.
 Although primarily known for providing engineering, management and prototype services to the transportation industry, Roush has developed a significant role in providing engineering and manufacturing for the electronics, sports equipment, aviation and motorsports industries.

 For almost 40 years Roush has been committed to winning on and off the track.
-Having won 32 championships and more than 400 races in drag racing, sports car and stock car racing, Roush is one of professional sports' premiere owners.
-With championships in NASCAR’s top three divisions, Roush Fenway Racing exemplifies tradition and success and is poised to continue their winning tradition well into the future.
+He is one of professional sports; premiere owners, with championships in all three NASCAR series.
+Roush Fenway Racing exemplifies tradition and success and is poised to continue their winning tradition well into the future.

 To learn more about Roush Fenway Raceway go to http://www.roushfenway.com